More than 90% of software projects fail in scope, budget, or timeline, while only 60% of commercial construction projects do so…

 Now, after you went over these three software idea preparation stages and got your Software Blueprint in place, you deserve to step into actual development.

-In the next article, I’ll also give you a nice freebie with all six steps summarised on one PDF page.
+There, I also give you a nice freebie with all six steps summarised on one PDF page.

 Have you got any questions regarding these three steps?
 Post it in the comments below!